AndrewT-Analyst/Amazon-Gaming-Merchandise/README.md

-This file showcases the steps we took in putting together an analysis on Amazon Video Game Merchandise.
+This project showcases the steps we took in putting together an analysis on Amazon Video Game Merchandise.

+The file "amazon_best_sellers_gaming_merchandise_2024.csv" is the original spreadsheet that we performed our analysis upon.

 The Python file "Amazon_Gaming_Merch_2024.py" was first used to clean up the data and prepare it for further analysis in Microsoft Excel.